 The ultimate goal of life transition counseling is to help you overcome the emotionally taxing life changes you’re experiencing.
 Your therapist will also guide you on the best skills to cope with the adjustment period.

 A therapist will also use suitable treatment techniques to ensure expected results are attained.
-Common strategies used in life transition therapy include the following:
+Common strategies used in life transition therapy include several other types of therapy, such as:

 Also known as CBT, cognitive behavioral therapy aims at assessing thinking patterns and behaviors that lead to specific problems in an individual’s life.
 Additionally, it focuses on your current moments and what will happen in the future rather than what happened in the past.